jazzband/django-admin-sortable/README.md

 ### Known Issue(s)
 Because of the way inline models are added to their parent model in the change form, it is not currently possible to have sortable inline models whose parent does not inhert from `Sortable`.
-A workaround is currently being investigated.

 ### Rationale